 - If taken to the extreme, an authoritarian style can easily create a negative workspace.
 If you try to hold on to control too tightly, it can lead to micromanagement, which will drive away your best employees

-- It encourages team members to solve their own problems and come up with innovative new ideas
+- It encourages team members to solve their own problems and come up with creative solutions and new ideas.

 - You can arrive at better solutions and achieve greater results than if you’re making decisions in isolation.

-- It takes time, especially if you’re in a scenario where a decision needs to be made quickly, you might not have time to seek out and consider the suggestions of every team member
+- It takes time, especially if you’re in a scenario where key business decisions need to be made quickly; you might not have time to seek out and consider the suggestions of every team member

 - You have the ability to make quick decisions without the need to consult the whole team

 - There is no confusion regarding team hierarchy or decision-making processes